Markov properties for mixed graphs: Subclasses of loopless mixed graphs

 \subsection{Ribbonless graphs}

-The class of MC graphs, defined in \citep{kos02}, contains line loops and uses a different separation criterion for inducing an independence model.
-However, a small modification of any MC graph that is derived from a DAG after marginalisation and conditioning yields a so-called ribbonless graph, which is loopless and induces the same independence model as the MC graph, but by $m$-separation \citep{sadthesis}.
-Any ribbonless graph can be generated from a DAG by marginalisation and conditioning and ribbonless graphs are stable under these operations \citep{sad12}.
+The class of MC graphs, defined in \cite{kos02}, contains line loops and uses a different separation criterion for inducing an independence model.
+However, a small modification of any MC graph that is derived from a DAG after marginalisation and conditioning yields a so-called ribbonless graph, which is loopless and induces the same independence model as the MC graph, but by $m$-separation \cite{sadthesis}.
+Any ribbonless graph can be generated from a DAG by marginalisation and conditioning and ribbonless graphs are stable under these operations \cite{sad12}.
 The remaining part of this paper deals with such graphs.
 We first give a formal definition of a ribbon.

-A \emph{ribbon} is a collider tripath $\langle h,i,j\rangle$ such that both of the following two conditions hold: \begin{enumerate} \item there is no endpoint-identical edge between $h$ and $j$ i.e.\ there is no $hj$-arc in the case of $h\arc i\arc j$; there is no $hj$-line in the case of $h\fra i\fla j$; and there is no arrow from $h$ to $j$ in the case of $h\fra i\arc j$; \item $i$ or a descendant of $i$ is the endpoint of a line or is on a direction-preserving cycle. \end{enumerate}
+A \emph{ribbon} is a collider tripath $\langle h,i,j\rangle$ such that both of the following two conditions hold: \begin{enumerate}[(2)] \item there is no endpoint-identical edge between $h$ and $j$, that is, there is no $hj$-arc in the case of $h\arc i\arc j$; there is no $hj$-line in the case of $h\fra i\fla j$; and there is no arrow from $h$ to $j$ in the case of $h\fra i\arc j$; \item$i$ or a descendant of $i$ is the endpoint of a line or is on a direction-preserving cycle. \end{enumerate}

-If $i$ or a descendant of $i$ is the endpoint of a line then we say the ribbon is \emph{straight} and if they are on a direction-preserving cycle we say the ribbon is \emph{cyclic}.
+If $i$ or a descendant of $i$ is the endpoint of a line, then we say the ribbon is \emph{straight} and if they are on a direction-preserving cycle we say the ribbon is \emph{cyclic}.
 A \emph{ribbonless graph} (RG) is an LMG that has no ribbons as induced subgraphs.
-Fig.~\ref{fig:3ex2} illustrates a straight ribbon $\langle h,i,j\rangle$ and the simplest cyclic ribbon.
+Figure~\ref{fig3ex2} illustrates a straight ribbon $\langle h,i,j\rangle$ and the simplest cyclic ribbon.

-Fig.~\ref{fig:3ex2nn}(a) illustrates a graph containing a straight ribbon $\langle h,i,j\rangle$ and Fig.~\ref{fig:3ex2nn}(b) illustrates a ribbonless graph.
+Figure~\ref{fig3ex2nn}(a) illustrates a graph containing a straight ribbon $\langle h,i,j\rangle$ and Figure~\ref{fig3ex2nn}(b) illustrates a ribbonless graph.
 Notice that $\langle h,i,j\rangle$ is not a ribbon here since there is a line between $h$ and $j$ and this is an endpoint-identical edge.